John Tizard (Chair)

 He is a strategic advisor and commentator on public policy, strategic leadership and governance, the voluntary and community sector, and public services.
 John regularly writes, speaks, and comments on these and related issues nationally and internationally.

 John has many years’ experience of serving on boards in all sectors.
-He is currently Chair of b-side CIC, an Arts Council NPO which organises a biennial arts festival on the Isle of Portland, Dorset.
-He is also Chair of Villiers Park Education Trust which promotes social mobility.
+He is currently Chair of Villiers Park Education Trust which promotes social mobility, and was previously Chair of b-side CIC, an Arts Council NPO which organises a biennial arts festival on the Isle of Portland, Dorset.

 John has been a senior executive in the charity and corporate sectors and is a former county councillor and council leader.
 He is an economic and mathematics graduate of the London School of Economics; and has been an Honorary Senior Fellow at the University of Birmingham and a Visiting Fellow at London South Bank University.
 He is a Fellow of the RSA.

 Simon leads on social care at The King’s Fund, an independent think tank working to improve health and care in England.
 Before that, he spent almost 10 years as Director of Policy at the older people’s charity Independent Age.
 He has wide experience in policy, communications and journalism, including as Director of Communications at Citizens Advice.
 He has also worked for ActionAid, in the commercial sector for Guinness and in BBC local radio.
 He is active on Twitter as @blimeysimon.